-Lord Abbett's Managed Account investment advisory services also include certain fixed-income investment strategies in which Lord Abbett will construct a laddered portfolio of municipal bonds that are designed to be held to maturity.
-Lord

-Abbett will purchase new bonds to replace maturing positions but will generally not sell bonds prior to maturity absent a significant change in circumstances or outlook, such as with respect to an issuer or a particular sector.
+In certain fixed-income investment strategies, Lord Abbett will construct a laddered portfolio of municipal bonds that are designed to be held to maturity.
+Lord Abbett will purchase new bonds to replace maturing positions but will generally not sell bonds prior to maturity absent a significant change in circumstances or outlook, such as with respect to an issuer or a particular sector.